BuildOnViction/docs/docs/get-started/run-node.md

 `stop`: Stop your full node.

-`start`: Start your full node if it was stopped.
+`start`: Start your full node if it is stopped.

 `status`: The current status of your full node.